Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Average concurrent session

-The average number of active sessions happening at the same time within a specific time frame.
+The average number of active sessions happening within a specific time frame.
 Additionally, Insights displays the Concurrent Session Limit on the chart with a line that indicates whether the call license limit is exceeded.

 Source table: